Last updated: 1st November 2025

 17.4.
 You acknowledge that any Content entered into the Platform Services during any Trial and Beta Access period will be permanently lost unless you purchase a subscription to the Platform Services covered by the trial.

 17.5.
 Notwithstanding any other term of this Agreement, during the Trial and Beta Access period, the Platform Services are provided “AS IS” without any warranty, indemnity or support and to the fullest extent permitted by law, Cotiss shall have no liability to you or any other person in respect of the Platform Services provided on a Trial and Beta Access basis.
-To the extent such exclusion of liability is not enforceable under applicable law, then Cotiss' total liability in respect of any Platform Services provided on a Trial and Beta Access basis shall be limited to NZ$50.
+To the extent such exclusion of liability is not enforceable under applicable law, then Cotiss' total liability in respect of any Platform Services provided on a Trial and Beta Access basis shall be limited to US$30.

 17.6.
 Notwithstanding any other term of this Agreement, you remain liable under this Agreement to Cotiss for any damages arising out of, or in connection with, your or your Users' use of and access to the Platform Services during any Trial and Beta Access period, any breach of this Agreement by you, or your Users, or your indemnification obligations under this Agreement.

-(d) If the dispute is settled at or following mediation under this clause 18.2, such settlement shall be recorded in writing and be signed by the parties, whereupon it shall be final and binding on the parties.
+18.1.4.
+If the dispute is settled at or following mediation under this clause 18.2, such settlement shall be recorded in writing and be signed by the parties, whereupon it shall be final and binding on the parties.

-(e) The costs of the mediation, excluding the parties’ own legal and preparation costs, will be shared equally by the parties.
+18.1.5.
+The costs of the mediation, excluding the parties’ own legal and preparation costs, will be shared equally by the parties.

 (a) for interlocutory relief;